orubel/grails-api-toolkit/README.md

 # Grails API Toolkit

+Grails API Toolkit is scheduled to be launched by Jan 1 2014

-Please see http://grails.org/plugin/restrpc for current documentation
+Please see http://grails.org/plugin/restrpc for documentation on old functionality